 The views are truly spectactular from the various viewing platforms.
 It was quite misty thanks to the wind, so we’d recommend wearing a high performance raincoat and protecting your camera!

 There is so much more to see and do in the region including diving between the tectonic plates at Silfra!
 We had booked to snorkel the fissure but both had really bad headcolds so decided against it as we still had three weeks left of our winter holiday left and didn’t think the cold water/wind/weather would help us get any better.
 However, everything we read about the experience when planning our holiday sounded seriously epic and if we ever return to Iceland – this will be at the top of our to-do list!

 Most people visit the Golden Circle on a day trip from Reyjkavik but we had a car so decided to stay two nights (the night we arrived and the next night after a big day of exploring).
 It was so lovely and peaceful of an evening and whilst the weather unfortunately wasn’t conducive for Northern Lights spotting, the area would be perfect if all the conditions worked in your favour!

-All the sites we visited had free entrance and parking was also free.
+All the sites in Iceland’s Golden Circle had free entrance and parking was also free.
 There were visitor centres in Gulfoss and Geysir and like everywhere in Iceland – food and drinks and very expensive.
 We loved our time exploring the Golden Circle and would highly recommend it to all visitors to Iceland!